huggingface/datablations/README.md

 #### Perplexity

-To create the perplexity percentiles, do XYZ.
+To create the perplexity percentiles, follow the below instructions.

 C4: